norapeach/scc-webdev-sp20/ITC_155_JavaDataStructures/README.md

 Many of the included practice exercises are directly from "Building Java Programs: a back to basics approach" by S. Reges and M. Stepp.
 Pearson.
 5th edition.

+## Assignment 0 4/19/20
+BJP5 p.665 Ex.
+15 Octagon class: Octagon.java objects represent a regular 8-sided polygon with equal-length sides.
+Octagon implements the BasicShape.java interface.
+ShapeClient.java includes example client code to output the toString() value of the polymorphic array of shape objects.
+OctagonTest.java includes the junit tests - focused on the calcArea() and calcPerimeter() method tests.

 ## Assignment 1 4/16/20
 BJP5 p.232 Ex.
 MickeyBox: Displays colored shapes utilizing the DrawingPanel class.